we’ve got a lot of time for Pride

 Author: Mabel Smith

-Pride can be seen as a period of partying.
-With flags flying high in parades full of colour and positivity.
-Where “love is love” and “love wins”.
-And, in theory, on paper, in an ideal world – Pride month and the LGBTQIA+ community should only ever be celebrated.
+At this time of year, we’re inundated with “love is love” and “love wins”.
+And, in theory, on paper, in an ideal world – Pride month and the LGBTQIA+ community should only ever be celebrated, but we know it’s not always that simple for everybody.

 In this blog, we aim to talk about the beauty and bravery in coming out and being queer.
 In the hopes that we will shine a light on the positives that come from being true to ourselves.
 And being proud of who we are.
 Because that’s what Pride is all about.